bsc-iitm/machine-learning-foundations/docs/week-3/linear_model.md

-We can see how a ML problem has now turned into a linear algebra problem!
+We can see how an ML problem has now turned into a linear algebra problem!
 We will try to answer the first question and then move on to the second question.

 !!!
 Note
     A lot of details about the linear regression model have been skipped.
 This presentation has tried to bring out the mathematical details.
 For a more accurate handling of this topic, please refer to week-2 of the MLT course.